chezd/hiring-engineers/answers.md

 - You can SSH into your virtual machine by running `vagrant ssh`; you will see a message similar to `Welcome to your Vagrant-built virtual machine` and you'll be dropped to the VM's command prompt.
+- You can exit the VM by simply typing `exit` at the prompt.

 # Collecting Data
 > Bonus question: In your own words, what is the Agent?